-- Cancellation of a workshop must be done by the planner, the forum manager, and the ILA office.
-The ILA office will handle notification and refunds. - Workshop budgets must be submitted to the ILA office five months prior to the event.
-For publicity purposes, all program copy must be received at least 120 days prior to the event deadline. - Once the workshop registration price is set and publicized, it will not be changed. - All workshop registration forms must be submitted to the ILA office before being duplicated and/or distributed. - Individual refunds will be made after the workshop is held.
-The following deadlines will be adhered to and must be stated on all registration forms: - 100 percent refunds for cancellations submitted in writing by registration deadline; - 50 percent refunds for cancellations submitted in writing one week prior to the event; - No refund for cancellations made less than one week prior to the event.
+- 1. Cancellation of a workshop must be done by the planner, the forum manager, and the ILA office.
+The ILA office will handle notification and refunds. - 2.
+Workshop budgets must be submitted to the ILA office five months prior to the event.
+For publicity purposes, all program copy must be received at least 120 days prior to the event deadline. - 3.
+Once the workshop registration price is set and publicized, it will not be changed. - 4.
+All workshop registration forms must be submitted to the ILA office before being duplicated and/or distributed. - 5.
+Individual refunds will be made after the workshop is held.
+The following deadlines will be adhered to and must be stated on all registration forms: - 100 percent refunds for cancellations submitted in writing by registration deadline; - 50 percent refunds for cancellations submitted in writing one week prior to the event; - No refund for cancellations made less than one week prior to the event. - 6.
+Workshop organizer must notify the ILA office as to name badges for non-attendees (speakers, guests, etc.). - 7.
+Weekly registration update lists will be faxed to each workshop organizer on Friday afternoons.
+Name badges will be sent to the contact designated by the workshop organizer three days before the event.

-- Workshop organizer must notify the ILA office as to name badges for non-attendees (speakers, guests, etc.). - Weekly registration update lists will be faxed to each workshop organizer on Friday afternoons.
-Name badges will be sent to the contact designated by the workshop organizer three days before the event. - Workshop fees should include the \$15 fee to the ILA for the registration process. - 9.
+- 8. Workshop fees should include the \$15 fee to the ILA for the registration process. - 9.
 The ILA office must be aware of all speakers requiring an honorarium, travel, etc. - 10.
 All bills must be sent to the ILA office within thirty days of the event.
 Attachment of all receipts is necessary. - 11.
 All food payments will be made by ILA check request upon receipt of an invoice.
 No pre-payment of food will be processed. - 12.
 Ten percent of workshop income will be deposited in the Reserve Fund.

-Building Technology Consultants, PC

-1845 East Rand Road, L-100 Arlington Heights, Illinois 60004 (847) 454-8800 www.btcpc.com

-Forensic Investigation, Evaluation, Repair Design and Construction Oversight for:
+Building Technology Consultants, Inc. Base Base Construction Consultants, Illinois 60004 Arington Heights, Illinois 60004 Bornsic Investigation, Evaluation, Repair Design and Construction Oversight for: Building Facades Building Facades Plaza Decks Parking Garages Historic Preservation Structural Deficiencies Capital Reserve Plans

-- Building Facades

-- Roofs

-- Plaza Decks

-- Parking Garages

-- Historic Preservation

-- Structural Deficiencies

-- Capital Reserve Plans